ikanedo/react-redux-simple-validate/README.md

 ```

+Other built in rules can be found in the [validate.js website](https://validatejs.org/)

 ### What if the rule I want is not supported?
 Internally, the code uses [validate.js](https://validatejs.org/).
 Please feel free to [create a new adapter](https://validatejs.org/#custom-validator) if a particular rule is not yet supported.